projectatomic/atomic-site/source/blog/2015-07-16-what-are-docker-none-none-images.html.md

 ---
 title: What are Docker &lt;none&gt;:&lt;none&gt; images?
 author: shishir
-date: 2015-07-16 04:00:00 UTC
+date: 2015-07-16 12:17:44 UTC
-tags: Docker, space, filesystem, best practices
+tags: Docker, space, filesystem, best practices, images
-published: false
 comments: true
+published: true
 ---

 The last few days, I have spent some time playing around with Docker's `<none>:<none>` images.
 I'm writing this post to explain how they work, and how they affect docker users.
 This article will try to address questions like: